 Muslim Women’s Rights is a significant contribution to the fields of both Islam and gender and the critical study of secularism.

-Preface, Acknowledgements, Glossary of Arabic Words, 1.
+Preface, Acknowledgments, Glossary of Arabic Words, 1.
 Liberal-Secular Sensibilities and a Genealogy of the Ontario Shari‘ah Tribunals 2.
 From Orientalism to Neo-Orientalism: Discourses of Race and Imperial Hegemony in the Name of Gender Equality 3.
 Liberalism, the Court System, and Multiculturalism: Examining Epistemic Claims 4.
 Secularism and Its Discontents: Social Hierarchies that Matter 5.
 Aversion or Conversion: A Missed Opportunity?
 6. Ideology, Ontology, and Epistemology: Shari‘ah Debates and the Tawhidi (Unitary) Weltanschauung 7.
-Signs are Enough for Those Who Think
+Conclusion: Signs are Enough for Those Who Think